ajgargan/bind9/README.md

   * [versignlabs dnssec tool](https://dnssec-analyzer.verisignlabs.com/)

 ### User data

-* Lock down /etc/ssh/sshd_config
-  * Force V2
-    - Protocol 2
-  * No Remote Root
-    - PermitRootLogin No
-  * PublicKey authentication Only
-    - PubkeyAuthentication yes
-    - PasswordAuthentication no
-  * Force Use of PAM
-    - UsePAM yes
-  * Alternative SSH Port (Remember to modify SG's)
-    - Port 99

 * Use an isolated block device for the chroot
   * Set the following fsoptions